-Both speakers alluded to existing conditions, President Lund counseling his hearers to be united in all things and to stand together as one against those who sought to overthrow the those who sought to overthrow the Church.
-President Snith devoted his con-cluding remarks to politics.
-He de-tined the meaning of the word, af-firmed that he had never sought to in-fluence any maa in his political idees and deplored the fact that some mean seemed to have politics on the rain.
-They were to be pilled.
+Church.
+President Smith devoted his concluding remarks to politics.
+He de-tined the meaning of the word, affirmed that he had never sought to in-firmed that he had never sought to in-fluence any max in his political ideas and deplored the fact that some men seemed to have politics on the rain.
+They were to be pitied.

-RESIDENT SMITH'S ADDRESS.

-President Joseph F. Smith in the reface to his address endorsed the remarks of President Anthon H. Lind and exhorted the young people present to profit by the example of ancient his-tory and the legends of mythology because he affirmed history often re-peated itself. peated itself.
+PRESIDENT SMITH'S ADDRESS.
+President Joseph F. Smith in the reface to his address endorsed the remarks of President Anthon H. Lund and exhorted the young people present to profit by the example of anclent his-tory and the legends of mythology, because he affirmed history often re-peated itself.